MEFRREEX/DebugTool/README.md

 # Commands:
 ```
-/debugtool - Get an info tool
+/debugtool - Get an debug tool
 /debugtool about - About the plugin
 /debugtool help - Help
 ```